Stepped Care Model for Sexual Health

 The Stepped Care model for sexual and reproductive health is a youth-centered approach that is responsive to the needs of young people, at the lowest possible cost.

-It is a robust digital health ecosystem facilitating collaboration among stakeholders and organising online and offline SRHR services in a meaningful way for young people.
-Services that are non-judgmental, age appropriate and sex positive, to help young people navigate and access to the right services and information.
+The digital health ecosystem facilitates collaboration among stakeholders and organises online and offline SRHR services in a meaningful way for young people.
+Services that are non-judgmental, to help them access the right services and information, regardless of gender, sexual orientation, ethnicity or disability.

 How does it work?

 Stepped Care encourages all stakeholders in the field of sexual and reproductive health for young people to coordinate their efforts.
-A unified branding, messages and links between services guides individuals to a web-based platform that provides quality and engaging comprehensive SRHR information.
-From this point, digitally-delivered personalized information guides the individual.
-Self-assessments provide tailored advise and refer to additional online and offline services according to the individual’s needs.
-As moving through a care-seeking journey, the individual is referred to higher steps of the model that incorporate human contact through chat services, hotlines and eventually face-to-face services with healthcare and medical professionals as needed.
+A unified branding guides individuals to a web-based platform that provides quality and engaging comprehensive SRHR information.
+From this point, self-assessments refer to additional online and offline services according to the individual’s needs.
+As moving through a care-seeking journey, the individual is referred to higher steps of the model that incorporate human contact through chat services, hotlines and eventually face-to-face services with healthcare professionals as needed.
 The lower the step of the model, the higher the reach and self-care, and the lower the cost of services.

 Stepped Care has potential to expand provision of good quality HIV prevention and care more widely into areas of public health care, SRH and HIV services